Background on the Landscape

 The Ngāi Tahu name “Kura Tāwhiti” means “the treasure from a distant land”, referring to the kumara vegetable which was once cultivated in this region.
 Kura Tāwhiti was one of the mountains claimed by the Ngāi Tahu ancestor, Tane Tiki, for his daughter Hine Mihi.
 Tane Tiki wanted the feathers from the kākāpō taken from this area to make a cloak for her.
 The area was used by Ngāi Tahu for mahinga kai.
 The main food collected was the kiore (Polynesian rat) and others included tuna (eel), kākāpo, weka, kiwi, kākā and kererū.
 Kura Tāwhiti was within a network of trails used for seasonal journeys and access to gathering kai whilst camping overnight.
 Knowledge of these trails is held by whānau and hapū and is regarded as taonga.
 Expeditions were also undertaken for other purposes, such as Ahikāroa – keeping cooking fires burning on the land; Mātauranga – handing down knowledge of practices and methods; Kōrero pūrākau – telling the associated traditional stories; Hïkoi rohe – passing on familiarity with tribal and hapū trails and boundaries.
 The ancient rock art remnants found on rock outcrops are particular taonga of Kura Tāwhiti.
 The outcrops provided shelter for Ngāi Tahu on their travels and they recorded their beliefs and aspects of their lives here.
 Not surprisingly, these rock outcrops have tapu status for Ngāi Tahu.
 In 1998 an area at Castle Hill reserves was designated as Topuni under the Ngai Tahu Claims Settlement Act, to ensure that the values Ngāi Tahu place on this area are recognised, acknowledged and respected.

-The first European, Joseph Pearson, visited the Upper Waimakariri Basin in the early 1857 and grazing runs were occupied at Castle Hill and Craigieburn (now Flock Hill) soon after.
+In 1857 the first Europeans, Joseph Pearson and John Sidebottom, explored the Upper Waimakariri Basin, travelling up the Waimakariri River Gorge.
+Soon after, the grazing runs of Craigieburn, Grasmere and Mt White were leased.
+The Castle Hill run was the last to be leased, in 1858, by brothers Alfred and Joseph Porter, who had a property, Otarama (now Brooksdale), on the plains side of the mountains.
 The first bridle track over Porter’s Pass was made in 1858-59.
-In the Castle Hill vicinity this followed the east side of the Porter River and did not directly pass today’s Village site.
-Castle Hill and Craigieburn stations were to remain isolated outposts until 1865, when a coach road named the Bealey Road was constructed from Christchurch to the West Coast via Arthurs Pass, to access the West Coast goldfields.
+In the Castle Hill vicinity this followed the east side of the Porter River and did not directly pass today’s village site.
+Castle Hill and Craigieburn stations remained isolated outposts until 1865, when a coach road named the Bealey Road was constructed to the West Coast via Arthurs Pass, accessing the West Coast goldfields.
 This road passed along the eastern boundary of the Village on the same route as the current State Highway 73.
-In 1866 the first Cobb & Co stage coaches connected Christchurch with Hokitika.
-Castle Hill Station was first farmed by the Porter brothers, from 1858 to 1864, their accommodation being on the Porter River.
-John and Charles Enys took over the run in 1864, and in 1865 built a homestead called Trelissick on a site on the north side of the present Village.
-This site is currently owned by the Brittan family although the house no longer exists.
-In 1871 an accommodation house called the Castle Hill Hotel was built on the Bealey Road (SH73) immediately opposite the entrance to today’s village.
-“Fred Harris …in 1871… built a new accommodation house opposite the present Castle Hill Village, and was succeeded by Thomas Douglas.
-In 1881 W J Cloudsley, who had been manager at Cass, began a 14 year tenure, which included adding a second storey to the building.
-The coal supply for the hotel was from a seam close by on the banks of the Porter River.
-In 1903 the Castle Hill Hotel had 20 rooms and had become a popular place for visitors wanting a holiday with plenty of scenery and fresh air, huge log fires and Mrs Cloudsley’s famous scones… The stone for the hotel came from blocks 2km from the site and assembled by a stonemason named Davies.
-The hotel was gutted by fire on September 17, 1904, and never re-established”.
+In 1866 the first Cobb & Co stage coaches travelled to Hokitika.
+Alfred Porter ran sheep on the Castle Hill land, but he lived at Otarama, and brother Joseph stayed in Christchurch working as a lawyer.
+They built a shepherd’s hut on the present-day Porter skifield access road, but never lived there.
+John and Charles Enys took over Castle Hill and Otarama in 1864, and in 1865 built a homestead called Trelissick on twenty acres north of the present Village.
+After Charles died in 1891, John returned to Cornwall.
+The Trelissick buildings were removed or demolished about 1919.
+The Brittan family built today’s bach in 1949 and are still the owners.
+By October 1865, Michael D’Arcy was operating a store with accommodation immediately opposite the entrance to today’s village.
+In 1871 a new accommodation house was built on the site and in 1887 W J Cloudesley added a new two storey building to the hotel.
+The coal supply for the hotel came from seams close by on Thomas River banks.
+In 1903 the Castle Hill Hotel had twenty rooms and had become a popular place for visitors wanting a holiday with plenty of scenery and fresh air, huge log fires and Mrs Cloudesley’s famous scones.
+The stone for the hotel came from blocks 2km from the site and assembled by a stonemason named Davies.
+The hotel was gutted by fire in September 1904, and was never re-established, as the coaches had stopped travelling on the road.

 The current Castle Hill Village